The post updated on December 6th, 2018.

 Even if you’re a smaller brand than Chanel is you can still use a single, carefully chosen image to leave a great impression on your potential customers.
 Even better if you present it as an interactive gif version, as Ann Taylor LOFT did in their Christmas email template.
 Here a little movement is enough to surprise a reader and get them to click.

 Canva’s claim is to make design simple for everyone.
 Such is their Xmas email template.
 The design uses images that users know directly from the app which strengthens the CTA to create a holiday card in Canva.
-The template ends with a footer with social media buttons and a resignation link.
+This Xmas email template ends with a footer with social media buttons and a resignation link.
+Use this example to wish happy Christmas to your customers and send them your new deals.

 The Merry Christmas HTML email by Mothercare follows the “do not sell, tell’ rule, and offers tips on how to make Christmas amazing for the little ones.
 Such email copy builds up trust among readers overwhelmed with sales offers during the busy holiday season.
 The template uses seasonally themed images in a very consistent way.
 After clicking CTA’s below each and every box with a tip, subscribers can view a particular product in the online store.